keyvanplays/keyvan-shell-script/README.md

 # How to run this script

 ## windows
-You first need to download Min JW in Windows you can download it from the site below:
+You first need to download MinGW in Windows you can download it from the site below:

 https://www.mingw-w64.org/downloads/